vinit-thummar/Tic-Tac-Toe-Minimax/README.md

-# ultimate-tic-tac-toe
+Here's a rephrased version of the provided text for "Ultimate Tic Tac Toe":

+---

+**Advanced Tic Tac Toe**
-The code implements a strategy for playing Ultimate Tic Tac Toe using the Minimax algorithm with Alpha-Beta pruning.
+This project develops an AI strategy for playing Advanced Tic Tac Toe, utilizing the Minimax algorithm with Alpha-Beta pruning optimization.
-I designed it for the online [Bot Programming challenge by CodinGame](https://www.codingame.com/multiplayer/bot-programming/tic-tac-toe).
+It was initially created for the CodinGame Bot Programming competition.

-## Game rules
+## Game Rules
-Ultimate Tic Tac Toe is an advanced variant of the classic game of Tic Tac Toe that adds an additional strategic dimension to the gameplay.
-The basic rules of Tic Tac Toe remain the same, but the game board is divided into 9 sub-boards, and players must try to win both on the sub-boards and the main board.
+Advanced Tic Tac Toe expands on traditional Tic Tac Toe, adding a layer of strategic complexity.
+The game board consists of 9 smaller Tic Tac Toe grids arranged within a larger main grid.
+Players must strategize not only to win individual sub-grids but also to align those victories to dominate the main grid.

 <div align='center'><img src='docs/empty-board.png' width=300></div>

-A player's move determines which sub-board the next player must play in.
-The next player's move must be made in the corresponding sub-board indicated by the previous player's move.
+Each player's move dictates the sub-grid where the opponent must play next, corresponding to the position of the previous move.
 <div align='center'><img src='docs/move-2.png' width=300></div>

-If a player wins a sub-board, they claim that sub-board with their symbol (X or O).
-The sub-board is considered completed, and subsequent moves can be made in any open sub-board on the main board.
+Winning a sub-grid claims it for the player with their symbol (X or O), marking it as complete.
+Subsequent moves can then be made in any unclaimed or incomplete sub-grid.

-The objective is to win the game by either completing a line of three symbols (X or O) vertically, horizontally, or diagonally in a sub-board, or by winning three sub-boards in a row vertically, horizontally, or diagonally on the main board.
+The goal is to win by forming a line of three symbols (X or O) vertically, horizontally, or diagonally within a sub-grid, or by securing three sub-grids in a row vertically, horizontally, or diagonally on the main grid.
 <div align='center'><img src='docs/tris.png' width=300></div>

-If a player is forced to play in a sub-board that has already been claimed or has already been completed, they can choose any open sub-board to play in.
+If a player is directed to a sub-grid that is already claimed or completed, they may choose any open sub-grid instead.
-The game continues until a player wins the overall game by completing the winning conditions mentioned above, or until all sub-boards and the main board are filled with symbols, resulting in a tie.
+The game continues until a player achieves the winning conditions or until all sub-grids and the main grid are filled, resulting in a draw.

-## AI Algorithm
+## AI Strategy
-The implemented [Minimax algorithm](https://en.wikipedia.org/wiki/Minimax) is a decision-making algorithm that allows the player to determine the best move to make based on the current game state.
-It evaluates all possible moves by recursively exploring the game tree, assigning scores to each node, and then backtracking to find the optimal move.
+The implemented [Minimax algorithm](https://en.wikipedia.org/wiki/Minimax) is a decision-making tool that identifies the optimal move by evaluating the current game state.
+It recursively explores all possible moves within the game tree, assigns scores to each outcome, and backtracks to select the best move.
 <div align='center'><img src='docs/minimax-tree.png' width=500></div>

-Here's how the Minimax algorithm works:
+Here’s how the Minimax algorithm operates:
-1. The algorithm considers the current state of the main board and the sub-boards and the player who is about to make a move
+1. It assesses the current state of the main grid, sub-grids, and the active player.
-2. It recursively explores the game tree by considering all possible moves.
-It alternates between the maximizing player (ourself) and the minimizing player (opponent)
+2. It explores the game tree by simulating all possible moves, alternating between the maximizing player (the AI) and the minimizing player (the opponent).
-3. For each possible move, the algorithm assigns a score to the resulting game state.
-The score represents the desirability of that state for the maximizing player.
-In the case of Ultimate Tic Tac Toe, the scores can be assigned as follows:
+3. For each move, a score is assigned to the resulting state, reflecting its desirability for the maximizing player:
-    - If the maximizing player (automated player) wins in a sub-board, a high positive score is assigned
+   - A high positive score is given if the AI wins a sub-grid.
-    - If the minimizing player (opponent) wins in a sub-board, a high negative score is assigned
+   - A high negative score is assigned if the opponent wins a sub-grid.
-    - If the game in a sub-board ends in a tie, a neutral score of 0 is assigned
+   - A neutral score of 0 is given for a tied sub-grid.
-    - If the game is not yet decided in a sub-board, the algorithm continues to explore deeper into the game tree
+   - If the sub-grid is undecided, the algorithm continues exploring deeper.
-4. When reaches the specified depth limit or a terminal state, it assigns a score to that game state and propagates it back up the game tree
+4. When it reaches a predefined depth or a terminal state, it assigns a score and propagates it upward through the game tree.
-5. At each level of the game tree we select the move with the highest score for the maximizing player and the move with the lowest score for the minimizing player (opponent).
-This selection is based on the assumption that both players are playing optimally.
+5. At each level, the algorithm selects the move with the highest score for the AI and the lowest score for the opponent, assuming both play optimally.

-[Alpha-Beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) is applied during the exploration of the game tree to eliminate unnecessary branches.
-It maintains two values, alpha and beta, to represent the best scores found so far for the maximizing and minimizing players, respectively.
-If a better move is found that guarantees a higher score for the maximizing player or a lower score for the minimizing player, the algorithm can prune the remaining branches under that node.
+[Alpha-Beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) optimizes this process by eliminating unnecessary branches in the game tree.
+It tracks two values—alpha and beta—representing the best scores for the maximizing and minimizing players, respectively.
+When a move guarantees a better outcome, the algorithm skips exploring less promising branches.

-## Result
+## Outcome
-The AI implemented at the moment performs quite well, in fact I have reached the Silver League ✔️ .
-Below I show you some of the hundreds of games played.
+The AI performs effectively, achieving a ranking in the Silver League ✔️.
+Below are examples from several of the many games played.

+---

+This version maintains the original structure and intent while using alternative phrasing to describe the game, rules, and AI strategy.